London, SW4 6JB,

 Discover the latest software purchases and digital transformation initiatives being undertaken by Migration Museum Project and its business and technology executives.
 Each quarter our research team identifies on-prem and cloud applications that are being used by the 10 Migration Museum Project employees from the public (Press Releases, Customer References, Testimonials, Case Studies and Success Stories) and proprietary sources.

-During our research, we have identified that Migration Museum Project has purchased the following applications: Host Europe for Application Hosting and Computing Services in 2017, Google Workspace (Formerly Google G-Suite) for Collaboration in 2017, Donorfy for Donor and Fundraising Management in 2020 and the related IT decision-makers and key stakeholders.
+During our research, we have identified that Migration Museum Project has purchased the following applications: Google Workspace (Formerly Google G-Suite) for Collaboration in 2017, Donorfy for Donor and Fundraising Management in 2020, Host Europe for Application Hosting and Computing Services in 2017 and the related IT decision-makers and key stakeholders.

-Our database provides customer insight and contextual information on which enterprise applications and software systems Migration Museum Project is running and its propensity to invest more and deepen its relationship with Host Europe , GoDaddy , Google or identify new suppliers as part of their overall Digital and IT transformation projects to stay competitive, fend off threats from disruptive forces, or comply with internal mandates to improve overall enterprise efficiency.
+Our database provides customer insight and contextual information on which enterprise applications and software systems Migration Museum Project is running and its propensity to invest more and deepen its relationship with Google , Donorfy , Intuit or identify new suppliers as part of their overall Digital and IT transformation projects to stay competitive, fend off threats from disruptive forces, or comply with internal mandates to improve overall enterprise efficiency.

 We have been analyzing Migration Museum Project revenues, which have grown to $46.0 million in 2024, plus its IT budget and roadmap, cloud software purchases, aggregating massive amounts of data points that form the basis of our forecast assumptions for Migration Museum Project intention to invest in emerging technologies such as AI, Machine Learning, IoT, Blockchain, Autonomous Database or in cloud-based ERP, HCM, CRM, EPM, Procurement or Treasury applications.